Optane002/Web_Scraper/README.md

 python web_scraper.py

-The application will run its checks and then present an interactive menu for you to select the country and the target website.
+The application will display a shell-style header, check dependencies, and then prompt you to select the country and target website.

 ⚙️ Project Structure & Extensibility

 The application is split into clear components, allowing simple contribution:

-web_scraper/
+price-scraper-cli/
 ├── config/
 │   └── sites.py        # Maps countries/sites to their scraper functions and configuration settings.
 ├── scrapers/
 │   ├── __init__.py     # Package initializer.
-│   └── mysite.py     # **Contains site-specific scraping logic and helpers.**
+│   └── buyabans.py     # **Contains site-specific scraping logic and helpers.**
 ├── web_scraper.py      # Main CLI entry point, handling headers, checks, and user flow.
 ├── requirements.txt    # Lists all mandatory dependencies.
 └── README.md